 Forgione encouraged me to travel and expand my skill set, so I obligingly moved to France to do work-study at La Varenne Culinary School in Burgundy.
 After school and traveling throughout France, I moved to Paris to begin a four day “stage” at the Michelin three-star restaurant Guy Savoy.
 Four days turned into four years and I was then promoted to sous chef at La Butte Chaillot, another Savoy establishment.
 The first three months were terrifying—imagine being an American woman in charge of a French kitchen with 10 cooks under you?
 Professionally, it was a life-changing experience.

 After seven years in France, I returned to New York and joined the venerable Daniel Boulud at restaurant Daniel, where I eventually become a sous chef at the Manhattan standard.
-I loved the experience with Daniel.
-He is a very spirited chef driven by great ingredients.
-The tiny rows of Lamb’s lettuce, the Colorado lamb rack.
-Everything felt perfect.
+I loved my experience with Daniel, a very spirited chef driven by great ingredients.
+The tiny rows of Lamb’s lettuce, the Colorado lamb rack…every ingredient was perfect, pristine.
 It felt, in fact, as if I were still in France.
-This love of ingredients left me compelled to discover what was great about American ingredients.
-The very ingredients I had also worked with at Larry Forgione’s restaurant so many years before.
+This love of ingredients left me compelled to discover what was great about American ingredients, the very ingredients I had discovered working at Larry Forgione’s restaurant so many years before.
 I decided to move to Los Angeles for two years to join Joachim Splichal’s Patina Group, where I worked at the acclaimed Patina (then just a tiny boutique) restaurant on Melrose in West Hollywood.
 A trip to the Santa Monica green market to check out the rows of artichokes and asparagus was enough to convince me I had done the right thing.
 Then there were all of the fruits, from Heirloom tomatoes to juicy nectarines that seemed almost fake, they were so beautiful!

-In 2003, I was given the opportunity to become the executive chef at Butter [415 Lafayette St. NYC] Restaurant, where I really had a chance to spread my wings and make a menu based on my own choices.
-I managed to create my own American menu peppered with local ingredients.
-I also opened The Darby [244 West 14th Street.
-NYC], a unique Supper Club, in 2011.
+In 2003, I became the executive chef at Butter Restaurant [415 Lafayette St. NYC], where I really had a chance to spread my wings and develop a menu based on my own choices and point of view.
+I created an American menu spotlighting local ingredients and allowing their flavors to shine.
+After the success of Butter, in 2011, I opened The Darby [244 West 14th Street.
+NYC], a unique supper club.
 In addition to restaurant work, I also spent a few years instructing budding professional chefs as a chef-Instructor at New York City’s Institute of Culinary Education and became a member of the ICE Advisory Council.

 Perspective on Food